iahsanujunda/iahsanujunda.github.io/source/_posts/Starting-Analytics-Project.md

 >"Is there an association between CO2 emission produced by each country to the rate of internet users in those countries"

-This looks like a reasonable question for an analytics project, as we have the data of both variables that is clearly defined and clear goal to answer.
+This looks like a reasonable question for an analytics project, as we have the data of both variables that is well defined and we also have clear goal to answer.
 It is always recommended to have a question that is clear and concise, but we should also need to be careful not to ask a question that is too simple that it would just produce a statement of fact such as, "What is the average internet user for each country?"

 Next thing to look for in a good analytical question is that it is not already answered.
 It would be a waste of time to re-do something that is already been answered before.
-Doing a literature review would help us in determining whether or not our analytical question has already been answered or not.
+Doing a literature review would help us in discovering studies done it the past about our problem.
 A quick copy and pasting our research question through [google scholar](https://scholar.google.com/) would help us discover all previous research done on this topic.

 One study by [Lee & Bramahsene (2014)](https://t.umblr.com/redirect?z=https%3A%2F%2Fwww.tandfonline.com%2Fdoi%2Fabs%2F10.1080%2F1226508X.2014.917803&t=OTczNjZhZDY0MmNhYzZjZmFmYWQ4ZDBiMjdmYTZlZDUzODE3YjAxYSxkbnF3MWJIcA%3D%3D&b=t%3AgDEbafbOiheENGoAz6-G3w&p=https%3A%2F%2Fjunda-ia.tumblr.com%2Fpost%2F617662554512179200&m=1) suggested that the correlation between CO2 emission and internet user rate is a positive one.
 Although in the study they stated that internet user is a confounding factor of economic growth, and economic growth is the one having a direct effect on CO2 emission.
 Seems like we should add a new variable to our code book to support this hypothesis.
 We can leverage GDP per capita data on gapminder dataset to represent economic growth.
 Even though it is not clear at this point how the study done by Lee & Bramahsene accounts for economic growth, for the problem currently at hand, we are going to determine if GDP per capita can be used alond the course of this project.